Cappu123/freeCodeCamp_Relational_Databases_Course/Build a World Cup Database/Instructions.md

 When you run your <code>insert_data.sh</code> script, it should insert a row for each line in the <code>games.csv</code> file (other than the top line of the file).
 There should be 32 rows.
 Each row should have every column filled in with the appropriate info.
 Make sure to add the correct ID's from the teams table (you cannot hard-code the values)

 You should correctly complete the queries in the queries.sh file.
 Fill in each empty echo command to get the output of what is suggested with the command above it.
 Only use a single line like the first query.
-The output should match what is in the expected_output.txt file exactly, take note of the number of decimal places in some of the query results
+The output should match what is in the <code>expected_output.txt</code> file exactly, take note of the number of decimal places in some of the query results